SACHI Dental Clinic

 • Referral Letter (if applicable): If you have a referral letter from another medical institution, please submit it at reception.

-Upon arrival, please provide your name at reception.
-We will ask you to present your health insurance card and other documents.
-We will then provide you with a medical questionnaire to complete in the waiting room.
+When you arrive, please first tell us your name at reception.
+Next, please present your health insurance card, etc. We will then provide you with a medical questionnaire, which we ask you to complete in the waiting area.

 Additional Notes for Initial Reception